Nuk3R4z0r/Legends-of-Lahar/README.md

 Click on an area to find combat or events through random exploring.

-The ability to find hidden areas, maybe areas that you can't easily got out of.
+The ability to find hidden areas, maybe areas that the character can't easily get out of.

 Events can turn out to be good or bad for the character.

+Events will be narrated, the character will have to make decisions and a story will fold out according to it.

 Events can grant unique loot/spells, titles, eventually modifications coming with the titles as “Demon Lord” makes the character a demon and gives stats, maybe spells that only the demon lord can use.